Logistic elliptic equation with a nonlinear boundary condition arising from coastal fishery harvesting: Existence of bounded, closed, and connected subsets of positive solutions

-We discuss bifurcation from $\{(\lambda,0)\}$ for the positive solutions of \eqref{p}.
-However, this is a non standard bifurcation problem in the sense that Crandall and Rabinowitz' local bifurcation theory from simple eigenvalues \cite{CR71} is not directly applicable, because the function $t^q$ ($t\geq0$) with $0<q<1$ is not right-differentiable at $t=0$.
+Then, we discuss bifurcation from $\{(\lambda,0)\}$ for the positive solutions of \eqref{p}.
+However, this is a non standard bifurcation problem in the sense that Crandall and Rabinowitz' local bifurcation theory from simple eigenvalues \cite{CR71} is not directly applicable, because the function $t^q$ ($t\geq0$) with $0<q<1$ is not right differentiable at $t=0$.
 To overcome this difficulty, we consider a {\it regularization} for \eqref{p} as follows.

 with a regularization parameter $\varepsilon\in (0,1)$.
 Formally, we regard \eqref{p} as $\eqref{rp}$ with $\varepsilon=0$ for nonnegative solutions.
 This formal observation will be justified by a topological argument by Whyburn \cite{Wh64}.